LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Small groups of between three and six people give everyone a chance to talk and listen to each other.
 Once everyone has had a turn in the small group, get a few people from each small group to give feedback to the whole group.
 Doing this will keep the large group connected.
 Feedback to the whole group gives the small groups time to reflect on what was said, and allows everyone get a sense of what was discussed in the smaller groups.
 It’s not important to share all the stories or break confidence as only the important messages need to be shared.
 Reflection also us time to think and gives a deeper understanding of our shared struggles.

-\[Box\] Small groups work better than large groups as they allow everyone to participate.
+> Small groups work better than large groups as they allow everyone to participate.

 ### 4-25 What is the best way to end a meeting?

 Human minds have a negative bias.
 This means we remember bad things more often than we remember good things.
 Someone can tell us about nine things they really like about us, and one thing they don’t like.
 We will remember the one negative thing and quickly forget all the good things.
 We can change this by getting into a habit of thinking about the positive things in our lives.
 People will leave the group feeling keen to return if we end the meeting by asking some people to share something they are grateful for.
 It is also helpful to make as many plans as possible for the next meeting.

-\[Box\] It is very helpful to end a meeting with gratitude.
+> It is very helpful to end a meeting with gratitude.

 ### 4-26 What does it mean to share gratitude?